 Diversification Mutuality Here the funds are spread out among various assets (eggs are placed in different baskets).
-Under mutuality or pooling, the funds of various individuals are combined (all eggs are placed in one basket).
 Funds flow from one source to many destinations.
 Funds flow from many sources to one.

 Diagram 4: Mutuality - Mutuality (Funds flow from many sources to one)